Nashville Wrongful Termination Attorneys

 Were Your Let Go From Your Job As a Form of Retaliation?

 If you believe that you are a victim of this circumstance, contact our wrongful termination lawyers in Nashville today.
-We also represent clients involved in employment law cases throughout Nashville, Columbia, Franklin, and Murfreesboro.
+We focus exclusively on workers’ rights.
+Our attorneys represent clients involved in employment law cases throughout Nashville, Columbia, Franklin, and Murfreesboro.

 What Qualifies as Wrongful Termination?

 Tennessee is an at-will employment state.
 This means employers can terminate a worker without needing to provide justification.
 However, there are still illegal reasons to fire an employee.

 Examples of wrongful termination include terminating an employee:

 - Due to their participation in an investigation into illegal practices